 What is Power Flushing? – A procedure that removes disruptive elements such as rust, limescale and sludge.

-Why bother removing sludge and limescale? – Sludge and limescale prevent central heating systems working effectively and in some cases, not at all.
+Why bother removing sludge and limescale? – Sludge and limescale prevent central heating systems from working effectively and, in some cases, not at all.

 What’s required to undertake Power Flushing? – A Power Flushing machine, chemicals and an experienced gas safe registered engineer

-How does Power Flushing work? – A machine’s attached to your central heating system that pumps chemicals through continuously, the chemicals remove sludge and debris.
+How does Power Flushing work? – A machine’s attached to your central heating system that pumps chemicals continuously.
+The chemicals remove sludge and debris.

-Where in the system is the Power Flushing machine attached? – If you have a combi boiler the machines connected at the head if you have a system boiler the machines attached at the pump.
+Where in the system is the Power Flushing machine attached? – If you have a combi boiler, the machines connected at the head.
+If you have a system boiler, the machines attached to the pump.

 Can the machine pressure damage my pipes or boiler? – No, the machines specially designed to cleanse the system at a low enough pressure that doesn’t cause fittings to leak and pipes to burst.